neptune-ai/docs/docs/logging-and-managing-experiment-results/updating-existing-experiment.rst

 All other methods like :meth:`~neptune.experiments.Experiment.set_property`, :meth:`~neptune.experiments.Experiment.append_tag` or :meth:`~neptune.experiments.Experiment.download_artifacts` will work just fine.

-However, updating experiment come with some limitation, notably:
+However, updating experiment comes with some limitations, notably:

 * you cannot update |parameters| and |source-code|, but you can upload sources as artifact, using :meth:`~neptune.experiments.Experiment.log_artifact`.
 * |hardware-consumption| for the update will not be tracked.